fluree/docs.flur.ee/src/content/0.9.1/docs/examples/cryptocurrency.md

 }
 ```

-#### CryptoWoman Can Withdraw From Her Own Account Using a Database Function
+#### CryptoWoman Can Withdraw From Her Own Account Using a Ledger Function

 ```flureeql
 [{